Montréal’s best hidden patios and urban oasis spots for summer

 Messorem

-Verdun
+Verdun Beach

-Oncle Lee, terrasse
+Oncle Lee, patio

 Oncle Lee

-This delicious new restaurant on Laurier Avenue West offers succulent, modern Chinese cuisine in the heart of a cozy, paved, lush backyard decorated with festive red lanterns.
+This delicious restaurant on Laurier Avenue West offers succulent, modern Chinese cuisine in the heart of a cozy, paved, lush backyard decorated with festive red lanterns.
 A feast as much for the eyes as the palate!

 Website